noynaert/act102handouts/01_Structure_and Servers/01B_Servers.md

 ## Things to know

 * What is client software?
-Give some examples?
+Give some examples.
 * What is a server?
 How is a computer running a server different than a computer running a client?
 * What is the significance of the file name index.html?
 * What is a landing page?